Harvard-IACS/2020-CS109A/content/pages/syllabus.md

 <hr>

 ### Course Components <a name='course-components'></a>
-The lectures will be live-streamed and can be accessed through the Zoom section on Canvas.
+<mark>The lectures will be live-streamed and can be accessed through the Zoom section on Canvas. </mark>
 Video recordings of the live stream will be made available within 24 hours after the event, and will be accessible from the Lecture Video section on Canvas.

 #### Lectures <a name='lectures'></a>